stipptracie/BTC_Price_Predictor/README.md

 [Sklearn](https://scikit-learn.org/stable/index.html) - Scikit-learn: Machine Learning library, Simple and efficient tools for predictive data analysis

-[Pycaret](https://pycaret.org/) - PyCaret is an open-source, low-code machine learning library in Python that automates machine learning workflows.
+[Pycaret](https://pycaret.org/) - PyCaret is an open-source, machine learning library in Python that automates machine learning workflows.

 [Matplotlib](https://matplotlib.org/) - Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.